Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions

 We deploy the HyADS dispersion model and statistical methods described in the previous sections to evaluate the extent to which presence of scrubbers on coal-fired power plants in 2005 caused improvements in IHD hospitalizations among Medicare beneficiaries during that same year, accounting for the interference arising due to long-range pollution transport, as described in Section \ref{sec:background}.

 Specifically, the interventional units are $J=\numplants$ electricity generating facilities (``power plants'') operating in 2005 that use coal as the primary fuel, of which \numscrubbers had scrubbers installed ($S_j=1$) during at least half of 2005.
 The HyADS approach of Section \ref{sec:background} was used to quantify the annual impact of air originating at each of the \numplants facilities on each ZIP code in the US.
-For the analysis, $n=\numzips$ ZIP codes, lying mostly in the Eastern US (where most coal power plants are located) were retained on the basis of having an annual HyADS value in excess of the 25th percentile of the national distribution (that is, annual HyADS value greater than 181371.50) and meeting propensity score overlap criteria described later.
-Thus, the outcome units are these $n=\numzips$ ZIP codes where pollution from coal-fired power plants comprises an important feature of the ambient air quality.
+For the analysis, $n=\numzips$ ZIP codes, lying mostly in the Eastern US (where most coal power plants are located) were retained on the basis of having an annual HyADS value in excess of the 25th percentile of the national distribution (that is, annual HyADS value greater than 2.066212) and meeting propensity score overlap criteria described later.
+Thus, the outcome units are these $n=\numzips$ ZIP codes where pollution from coal-fired power plants comprises an important feature of the ambient air quality and where overlap was satisfied with respect to the key-associated propensity score.
 Figure \ref{fig:locations_map} presents a map of these ZIP codes, which contain data on \numbeneficiaries fee-for-service Medicare beneficiaries in 2005.